ibm-cloud-docs/vpc/metadata-error-codes.md

 ```
 {: codeblock}

-Error codes can be added, removed, or modified in subsequent releases, with updates announced in the VPC Instance Metadata API change log.
+Error codes can be added, removed, or modified in subsequent releases, with updates announced in the VPC Metadata API change log.
 If you use error codes programmatically, we recommend that you code defensively.
 Any code that checks for specific error codes must always have a "default" or "catch-all" clause.
 So it can handle the case where the returned error code does not match any of the ones the code expected.
 {: important}

 ## `invalid_request`